microsoft/TypeScript/CONTRIBUTING.md

     * At least one test should fail in the absence of your non-test code changes.
 If your PR does not match this criteria, please specify why
     * Tests should include reasonable permutations of the target fix/change
     * Include baseline changes with your change
-* Follow the code conventions described in [Coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)
+* Follow the code conventions described in the [Coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)
 * To avoid line ending issues, set `autocrlf = input` and `whitespace = cr-at-eol` in your git configuration

 ## Contributing `lib.d.ts` fixes